federicotdn/verb/README.md

 ### Utility Functions

 Verb offers some utility functions to be used within code tags, such as:
-- `verb-shell`: Currently, just an alias to `shell-command-to-string`.
+- `verb-shell`: Returns output of `shell-command-to-string`, optionally trimming it.
 - `verb-url`: Currently, just an alias to `url-encode-url`.
 - `verb-unix-epoch`: Returns the current UNIX epoch (seconds) as an integer.
 - `verb-json-get`: Retrieves a value from within a JSON value.